Wednesday, 22 December 2010

 Excuse Me!

 Oh, I am just lazy, I’ve told you that before.
-Just slip them on.
+Just slip them on, why bother tying them up if I am just going to take them off again.
 I always wear lace up shoes, never slipons.
 I hate the look of slipon shoes.
+They are for old school gays, or aging car salesmen.
+You know, for guys who have unbuttoned shirts, and multiple gold chains, who wear too much cologne.

 Such childhood trauma, I think as I saunter past, seemingly oblivious.